 Revised November 6, 2018; June 2, 2019

 1. No differentiation is made between “phassa” and “samphassa” in most current explanations of Paṭicca samuppāda.
-Both word phassa and samphassa are most times translated as “contact” in many English translations; see, for example, “Chachakka Sutta (MN 148)” and the English translation there: “The Six Sets of Six“.
+Either word gets translated as “contact” in many English translations.
+See, for example, “Chachakka Sutta (MN 148)” and the English translation there.

 - However, as we will see below, “samphassa” has a very different meaning than “phassa” and makes the connection of how our instinctive reactions to external sense experiences arise based on our “samsāric habits” or “gati“.